India restricts sugar exports from June 1 for the first time in 6 years

 “The decision will ensure that the closing stock of sugar at the end of sugar season [September 30] remains 60-65 lakh metric tonnes, which is 2-3 months stocks [monthly requirement is around 24 lakh metric tonnes in those months] required for domestic use,” the Department of Commerce said.

-Duty-free import of Sunflower oil
+Duty-free import of sunflower oil

 In a bid to tame price rise, the Union finance ministry on Tuesday also waived customs duty and agriculture infrastructure development cess on yearly import of up to 20 lakh metric tonnes of crude soyabean and sunflower oil.